Sethi Mohallah: Background

-The Sethis were a Hindu trader family from Punjab, who migrated from Jhelum to Peshawar in the early 19th century.
+The Sethis were a prominent Punjabi Muslim merchant family with origins in the city of Bhera, in Punjab.
+From Bhera Sethis primarily exported indigo to central Asia.
+In 1660, Mian Hafiz Ghulam Ahmad, the patriarch of the family, moved to Chamkani, a town near Peshawar, to expand the family trade.
+His son Hafiz Fazal Ahmad moved to Peshawar in 1730.
+In the following decades the Sethis were firmly established in the city.
+Over time Sethis became very prosperous, trading not only in indigo but also in wood, fur, cotton cloth, copperware, salt, spices, porcelain, carpets and gold thread.
 They relied on local as well as international trade – their connections went as far as Russia and Central Asia.
 The Sethi family was involved in considerable welfare work in Peshawar and had contributed to the construction of wells for the poor, along with the Lady Reading Hospital and the Islamia College Mosque.

+The Sethi family shifted to Mohalla Sethian in the early 19th century, and in the following decades built a series of havelis.
 The downfall of the Sethis began during the Russian Revolution in 1917, when their businesses experienced setbacks from which they never recovered, forcing them to leave Central Asia and return to Peshawar.

 Location

 It is situated close to the Ghanta Ghar (clock tower), Bazaar Kalan and Gor Khuttree in Peshawar's old walled city.

 Design

 The homes were designed with inspiration from the vernacular architecture of Bukhara.
 Two neatly decorated tehkhanas (basement rooms), a balakhana (upper storey), dalaans (big halls), chinikhanas (rooms where decoration and art pieces are displayed on chimneypieces) and fountains can be found in each house.
 The ceilings are painted and the walls are decorated with mirror work.
 One of the houses has been purchased by the NWFP government, this house has two portions, one for men and one for women.
 The overall structure is a combination of brick and woodwork embellished with carved wooden doors and balconies.
 Painted and mirrored atriums provide fresh air and attractive views, while the main entrances are made of superbly carved wood.

 It has 12 rooms and four basements and includes a fountain.
 Colourful glass ceilings with geometrical designs, woodwork with engravings of various splendid designs on walls, a big resting place, made of wood and called Takht-e-Sulaimani, to take sunshine in winter, beautiful ventilators, slanting window-shades, wooden wall cupboards, chimneys and red bricks stairs with projected wooden frames are some of the prominent features of the house.